-As a healthcare traveler, there are several opportunities presented to you at once which can make it hard to keep straight exactly what you are looking for.
+With several opportunities presented to you at once, it can be hard to keep straight what you are looking for.
 This factor may cause you to be sent for consideration to positions you aren’t really interested in which in turn may lead to unnecessary time spent by the client to review, coordinate, and interview you.
 When this happens no one wins.
 You wasted your time interviewing for a position you were never interested in and the client could have been supervising staff or treating patients during the time they set aside to interview you.
 Below you will find some tips on how you can avoid this from happening:

-- Research locations you are contemplating traveling to.
-Now remember, time of submittal can also make or break your chances as needs can fill quickly, but a quick search of the location and weather is always helpful before being sent over for consideration.
+Time of submittal can also make or break your chances as needs can fill quickly, but a quick search of the location is always helpful before being sent over for consideration.
 If you know you are not a fan of snow or heat, don’t be sent out to locations where these typical weather patterns occur during the time period you would be on assignment.
-If you just don’t like the location or what is has to offer, it is okay to say you are not interested.
+If you just don’t like the location or what is has to offer, it’s okay to say you aren’t interested.

-- Have a realistic pay expectation in mind and know it up front.
 There are several factors that can affect pay such as: experience, urgency of need, and the budget of the facility.
-The Account Manager can tell you if your pay expectation can be met and can advise you on what is the typical wage for the area for the time period you would be there and for your level of experience.
-If it does not meet your expectation then don’t have the Account Manager send your profile over for consideration.
+The Account Manager can tell you if your pay expectation can be met.
+The can also advise you on what is the typical wage for the area for your level of experience.
+If it does not meet your expectation then don’t have them send your profile over for consideration.

 Once you have been sent over for consideration there are also other professional courtesies to be considered.
 One of the most important of these courtesies is giving accurate availability times for phone interviews.
-It can be hard for both the client and you to find time to set aside for interviews, so if something comes up and you are not able to interview at the set time, communicate with your Account Manager right away.
+It can be hard for both sides to find time to set aside for interviews.
+If something comes up and you are not able to interview at the set time, tell your Account Manager immediately.
 The Account Manager can let the client know and help coordinate another time that will work for both parties.